Frequently asked questions

-Win-EQF* has a built-in CW memory keyer, with 8 memories and a CW keyboard.
+Win-EQF* has a built-in CW memory keyer, with eight memories and a CW keyboard.
 Win-EQF* can send QSO information from the logging screen directly to the keyer.
 In order to use the keyer, only a simple interface is required, which uses a single transistor and resistor.
 Plans for the interface are included with the program.
 This is the same interface used by popular contest programs like CT and NA.
 NOTE: this feature is limited to the Win32 platform only.
 It will not work in Win64 environments.

 Win-EQF* can use either a COM or LPT port for the CW interface.

 Win-EQF* cannot send CW from its internal keyer to a USB-to-serial-line converter (including "out of the box" solutions such as the microHAM Digi Keyer and the RigExpert TINY - when connected via USB).
 Win-EQF* uses an IRQ for talking to the COM port for the internal keyer.
 USB converters do not provide an IRQ (interrupt) for Win-EQF* to use.